dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T685: There is no scientific basis for certain claims.
+### T685: No scientific evidence supports these traditional claims.

 |Support|
 |---|